wunderwald/wx/README.md

 # Setup

-The software is in the subdirectory 'wx'.
+The software is in the subdirectory 'src'.
 After downloading, follow these steps:

-+ switch into ./wx
++ switch into ./src
 + create a virtual environment
 + install the requirements using requirements.txt
 + run the app: python3 -m app.py